prasisiri/spectral-openapi/README.md

 npm install -g @stoplight/spectral-cli
 ```

-2. The ruleset is defined in `.spectral.yaml` with custom rules for:
+2. The ruleset is defined in `spectral.mjs` with custom rules for:
    - Path naming conventions (kebab-case)
    - Required operation descriptions
    - Required tags for operations